Automattic/wp-calypso/packages/eslint-plugin-wpcalypso/docs/rules/no-package-relative-imports.md

 Which works because `wp-calypso` is a valid package in our repository, points to `./client` and is declared as a dependency in the root `package.json`.
 This will work out of the box in all module resolution systems.

-This rule forbid the former approach and can auto-fix it to the latter.
+This rule forbids the former approach and can auto-fix it to the latter.

 ## Rule Details

-The following patterns are considered an error:
+The following patterns are considered incorrect:

 ```js
 import config from 'config';